 Google wants its reviews to be as unbiased as possible.
 Therefore, you can't post a review of a company that you own or work for.
 You also can't post a review of your competitor, as this would allow you to manipulate their rating in your favor.

 Google values the accuracy of its reviews as well.
 It doesn't want to misrepresent a business or provide deceptive content to its users.
-Because of this, all Google reviews must be published by the person who is writing the review.
+Because of this, all Google reviews must be published by the person writing the review.
 You can't publish the review on someone's behalf or pretend to be someone else when submitting your review.

-Disadvantages of Appealing a Google Review
+Disadvantages of Reporting a Google Review

 As you can imagine, this process is slow and doesn't guarantee that your review will be removed.
 And, even if Google does decide to remove it, there's no telling when it will actually be taken down.
 In that time, your business could lose thousands of customers if you wait for Google to handle the issue.